Asset Investigation and Asset Search

 • IRAs and Retirement Accounts

-Our investigators include former Special Agents with the FBI, and they have the specialized experience and education and resources to successfully complete asset discovery cases.
-All searches are conducted in compliance with the Fair Credit Reporting Act (FCRA) and GLB financial privacy laws.
+All searches are conducted in compliance with the Fair Credit Reporting Act (FCRA) and Gramm-Leach-Bilely Act (GLBA) financial privacy laws.

 Related Articles